martintotev/100-days-of-code/log.md

 **Today's Progress**: Continued with redoing freeCodeCamp from scratch.
 Finished the <form>, .class and #id and went on to basic CSS like margin and padding.

 **Thoughts:** Practice and repetition is essential

+### Day 05: November 28, 2017

+**Today's Progress**: Continued with redoing freeCodeCamp until the Responsive Design with Bootstrap chapter.
+Need to concentrate on Bootstrap and eventually CSS Grid.

+**Thoughts:** Have a better understanding of hex colour and RGB values now, which will be extremely helpful at work.